15 Financial Aid Myths You Can't Afford to Believe

 Myth #2: It doesn’t matter when I submit the FAFSA as long as I meet the deadline.

 File the FAFSA as early as you can!
 Some states hand out money on a first-come, first-served basis.
 That means filing late means you could get less aid than someone who applied as soon as the application opened.

 Myth #3: My family didn’t qualify for aid last year, so we shouldn’t bother filling out the FAFSA again.

 Small changes from year to year can drastically change the amount of aid you qualify for.
-Just because a family only qualified for loans last year, doesn’t mean they won’t be awarded a different package this year.
+Just because a family only qualified for loans last year doesn’t mean they won’t be awarded a different package this year.
 This is especially true if a family has more than one child in college.
-In short: Everyone should fill out the FAFSA every single year, no exceptions.
+In short: Everyone should fill out the FAFSA every single year, with no exceptions.

 Myth #4: Scholarships are only for talented athletes or students with a 4.0 GPA.

 There are scholarships out there for anyone – you don’t necessarily need to be a math genius or a football star to qualify.
 Some organizations award scholarships based on ethnicity, special talents, leadership abilities, volunteer work, or even physical characteristics like height!
 Many don’t even take your grades into account!
 If you’ve filled out your Cappex.com profile, we’ll be able to match you with scholarships to help you pay for school.

 Myth #5: The FAFSA is too long and complicated to fill out.